Multi-cell mMIMO IRS Systems With Impairments and Aging: Phase Optimization and Receiver Design: Introduction

-The IRS-aided mMIMO literature, with/without channel aging, either considered hardware-impaired systems with MRC at the BS~\cite{papazafeiropoulos2021intelligent} or optimized the precoders by assuming ideal hardware~\cite{pan2020multicell}, \cite{hua2020intelligent}.
-These precoders are unaware of hardware impairments, and yield a poor SE, when used in hardware-impaired systems.
-Recently, the authors in \cite{bjornson2018hardware} developed a distortion aware MMSE (DA-MMSE) receiver for a single-cell mMIMO system without IRS.
-The DA-MMSE precoder exploits the statistics of hardware distortions to effectively mitigate them.
-Motivated by this idea, we propose a distortion-plus-aging aware MMSE (DAA-MMSE) receiver that mitigates the effect of hardware impairments and channel aging, in an IRS-assisted multi-cell mMIMO systems with Rician channels.
-We now list our \textbf{main contributions} in this context. \begin{itemize} \item We consider a hardware-impaired IRS-assisted multi-cell mMIMO system with spatially-correlated Rician channels.
-We design a DAA-MMSE receiver that mitigates the effects of hardware impairments and channel aging. \item We derive a closed-form SE expression for the MRC by addressing the derivation difficulty caused due to hardware impairments and correlated Rician channels. \item We numerically validate the derived closed-form SE expression by comparing it with its simulated counterpart.
-We show that the: i) SE gains of DAA-MMSE over DU-MMSE receiver increase with hardware impairment and channel aging; ii) DAA-MMSE receiver and IRS will reduce the increased pilot overhead due to channel aging. \end{itemize}
+The IRS-mMIMO literature, with/without channel aging, either considered hardware-impaired systems with maximum-ratio combining (MRC) at the BS~\cite{papazafeiropoulos2021intelligent}, or optimized the precoders by assuming ideal hardware~\cite{cai2022irs,buzzi2021ris}.
+Recently, the authors in~\cite{bjornson2018hardware} developed a distortion aware minimum mean squared error (DA-MMSE) receiver for a single-cell mMIMO system without IRS.
+Motivated by this idea, we propose a distortion-and-aging-aware MMSE (DAA-MMSE) receiver that mitigates the effect of hardware impairments and channel aging, in an IRS-assisted multi-cell mMIMO systems with Rician channels.
+The sum SE of a system can be further enhanced by optimally configuring the IRS phases~\cite{demir2022channel,nadeem2020asymptotic}.
+Demir \textit{et al.} in~\cite{demir2022channel} designed optimal IRS phases based on instantaneous channel estimates.
+The authors in~\cite{nadeem2020asymptotic} designed IRS phase matrix using projected gradient ascent method.
+Both these works considered a \textit{single-cell IRS system, without channel aging, and with ideal hardware.} {We also note that existing multi-cell IRS works in \cite{pan2020multicell,buzzi2021ris} used \textit{instantaneous channels} to optimize the phase. {The current work, in contrast, proposes a novel IRS phase optimization framework that requires only channel statistics. }} We now list our \textbf{main contributions} work.\\ $\bullet$ We consider a hardware-impaired multi-cell IRS mMIMO system with spatially-correlated Rician channels, and design a DAA-MMSE receiver which mitigates the effects of hardware impairments and channel aging, and improves the SE.\\ $\bullet$ We develop a practically-implementable optimization algorithm to maximize the SE, which is a non-convex fractional function of IRS phases.
+We achieve this objective by proposing a novel optimization framework that is based on the minorization-maximization (MM) approach~\cite{zhi2022ris}.\\ $\bullet$ We numerically show that the: i) SE gains of DAA-MMSE over DU-MMSE receiver increase with hardware impairment and channel aging; ii) DAA-MMSE receiver and IRS will reduce the increased pilot overhead due to channel aging;~iii) {IRS deployed at the cell edge of a multi-cell system~reduces the SE-per-user.} We also show the SE gains of proposed phase optimization algorithm over its random phase counterpart.